ARTICLE 1

 AMENDMENTS

 Section 1.
-This Constitution may be amended by the President and an affirmative vote of two-thirds of the members of the members of the Board at any meeting of the Board or by mail.
+This Constitution may be amended by affirmative vote of two-thirds of the members of the Board at any meeting of the Board or by mail.
 Any amendments shall be posted on the NSTEM website.